dltn/dotfiles/README.md

 ### Droplet user setup
 Run `sudo ./setup_dalton_user.sh` on a new Ubuntu server to create the `dalton` user, add them to the `sudo` group, generate an SSH key and print the public key for use at [GitHub](https://github.com/settings/keys).
+If `/root/dotfiles` exists, the repository will be cloned to `/home/dalton/dotfiles` with the remote set to `git@github.com:dltn/dotfiles.git`.